Tips for Buying the Best 125-Gallon Aquarium Light

 What to look for when buying a 125-gallon aquarium lighting?

-The spectrum of light coming from your fixture of choice should include all life-supporting colors.
-Having a red light source has been confirmed to favor fish appetite and plant growth, for example.
+The light spectrum coming from your fixture of choice should include all life-supporting colors.
+Having a red light source has been confirmed to favor fish appetite and plant growth.

 But what else?